 What are the Foundation’s focus areas?

 The primary mission of the J. J. Keller Foundation, Inc. is to provide funding to organizations, projects and programs that will positively impact lives in the greater Fox Valley community of Wisconsin – Oshkosh to Green Bay.
-Specifically, funding is targeted toward needs that would otherwise remain unfulfilled.

 The focus giving areas include: